bbwwgg/PRG1002_Dating_app/README.md

-# DEV1002_Dating_app
+# DEV1002_Message_app

 # Features
 - User's and user profile.
 - Edit those profiles
-- View other users based on interest filters
+- Connect to other users
-- Log in
+- Real-time messaging other privately or in group chat
-- Message other users with online simple games
-- match with users
-- see who liked their user
-- Interests, filter by interests
+- Integration of mini-games into chat

 # 2. Software Development Methodologies